qadan/civviebot/README.md

 ## Documentation

 Documentation on how to use CivvieBot is provided by CivvieBot itself.
-Once it's up and running in a channel,
+Once it's up and running in a channel, use `/COMMAND_PREFIX faq` for some base documentation, or `/COMMAND_PREFIX commands` to list commands and their function, replacing `COMMAND_PREFIX` with the configured `command_prefix` in `config.yml`.

 ## Contact